DanHederman/Game_Engines_Assignment/README.md

 ## Proposal

-The idea I have in mind is to create either a wormhole/blackhole or tunnel in which a person/creature will be propelled down with random shapes passing the subject of the program changing colours, spinning in differnt directions, this may be changed to the wormhole/black hole changing colours using a colour gradient.
+The is to create either a wormhole/blackhole or tunnel in which a person/creature will be propelled down with random shapes passing the subject of the program changing colours, spinning in differnt directions, this may be changed to the wormhole/black hole changing colours using a colour gradient.
 The following are the videos that inspired the idea.

 * Californication - Red Hot Chili Peppers: https://www.youtube.com/watch?v=YlUKcNNmywk